|2480 Windy Hill Road, suite 200, Marietta, Georgia 30067,...770.952.4456 Review Us on >>|

 Medical establishment leaders don't object to working for simple cash.

 "This is America.
 One size does not fit all," said Dr. John C. Nelson, president-elect of the American Medical Association.
-"We certainly support the physicians' right to do that."

 An obstetrician-gynecologist in Salt Lake City, Nelson easily recalled times when he believed managed rules prevented his patients from getting the best treatment.
 He said family-only are driven by the desire to practice medicine without interference.